cswkim/discogs-mcp-server/README.md

 1. Clone the repository
 2. Create a `.env` file in the root directory based on `.env.example`
-3. Set the following environment variables in your `.env`:
+3. Set the following required environment variables in your `.env`:
    - `DISCOGS_PERSONAL_ACCESS_TOKEN`: Your Discogs personal access token
-   - `DISCOGS_USER_AGENT_APP_NAME`: Your app name for the user agent
-   - `DISCOGS_USER_AGENT_URL`: Your app's URL for the user agent

-To get your Discogs personal access token, go to your [Discogs Settings > Developers](https://www.discogs.com/settings/developers) page and find your token or generate a new one. **DO NOT SHARE YOUR TOKEN**.
+To get your Discogs personal access token, go to your [Discogs Settings > Developers](https://www.discogs.com/settings/developers) page and find your token or generate a new one. **_DO NOT SHARE YOUR TOKEN_**.
 OAuth support will be added in a future release.

-The other environment variables in `.env.example` have sensible defaults and don't need to be changed unless you have specific requirements.
+The other environment variables in `.env.example` are optional and have sensible defaults, so you don't need to set them unless you have specific requirements.

 ## Running the Server Locally